Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 In the 1950s the Clean Air Act in Britain helped end the winter "smogs" (smoky fogs) which had engulfed London and other cities for a century or more.
 The traditional "pea-souper", which had been responsible for so much misery and ill-health, was no more.
 People could no longer burn coal in towns; they had to use "smokeless" fuels such as anthracite.
 The levels of bronchitis fell dramatically.

 Today, many people in the developing world still suffer similar problems to those experienced by 19th century Europeans.
-Coal-fired elctricity plants spew out toxic waste gases and burgeoning traffic adds exhaust fumes to the brew.
+Coal-fired electricity plants spew out toxic waste gases and burgeoning traffic adds exhaust fumes to the brew.

-Air pollution still is a huge problem in the developed world and it's an ever growing menace in the developing world.
+So, air pollution still is a huge problem in the developed world and it's an ever growing menace in the developing world.
 But in recent years a new danger has become apparent: photochemical smog.

 Photochemical smog is less visible than the old kind of smog.
 But it is just as deadly.